cr0w by Virtuals (CROW) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cr0w by Virtuals Historical Price

-According to the latest data gathered on cr0w by Virtuals live price page, the current price of cr0w by Virtuals is 0.00226519USD.
-The circulating supply of cr0w by Virtuals(CROW) is 967.47M CROW , giving it a market capitalization of $2.19M.
+According to the latest data gathered on cr0w by Virtuals live price page, the current price of cr0w by Virtuals is 0.00256002USD.
+The circulating supply of cr0w by Virtuals(CROW) is 967.47M CROW , giving it a market capitalization of $2.51M.

 The cr0w by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CROW based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.